bgopikrishna/content/blog/error-boundaries-in-react.md

 Whenever a crash happens in our application, it gets caught by the nearest error boundary, and the fallback UI is rendered

-`getDerivedStateFromError`  lifecycle method that allows us to update the state to `hasError: true`
+`getDerivedStateFromError`  lifecycle method allows us to update the state to `hasError: true`

 Whereas with the `componentDidCatch` lifecycle method, we can log the error to the error service.
 Currently, we are just logging it into the console.
 But ideally, we should log errors to some application monitoring service.

 We can also see the whole component stack from where the error originated using `errorInfo.componentStack` .

-Now let’s see that in action.
+Now let's see that in action.
 Wrap the `HeroDetails` with an `ErrorBoundary`

 ```javascript
     <ErrorBoundary